Beyond Discipline for Preteens

 When we worry about our child, we often intervene to protect her from natural consequences.
 So if your child can't seem to remember to turn in the permission slip for the class trip, you might want to help her brainstorm how she can remember when she gets to school tomorrow.
 But if she forgets, she'll learn an invaluable lesson.
 Don't rescue her.

 8. Be kind but firm.

 Assume your child will test you to see if you're serious.
 Stay cheerful while you keep enforcing the limits.
-For instance, be there during homework time and be sure your child stays on track with it instead of spending the time connecting with friends or playing computer.
-Because you have relied on punishment rather than helping your child develop inner discipline, this could take some time (weeks or even months).
-But after awhile your rule will become a habit, your child will reap the benefits of it, and he will begin to do it on his own.
+For instance, be there during homework time and be sure your child stays on track with it instead of spending the time playing computer games with friends.
+If you have relied on punishment rather than helping your child develop inner discipline, this could take some time (weeks or even months).
+But after awhile of enforcing your rule, it will become a habit, your child will reap the benefits of it, and he will begin to do it on his own.